Namek/elm_components_example/README.md

-Example of component architecture in Elm
+# Example of component architecture in [Elm](http://elm-lang.org/)

-The main issue here is how to build a component-based architecture with functional approach where the only allowed state is the global state.
-In this situation components have to indicrectly rely on global `update` function and global `Msg` type.
+The main question answered here is how to build a component-based architecture with functional approach where the only allowed state is the global state.
+In this situation components have to rely indirectly on global `update` function and global `Msg` type.
 It's all about passing messages up and passing models down.

-# That's it?
+## That's it?

 If you're looking for a more complete examples take a look at these:
 * https://github.com/simon-larsson/elm-spa-template